 - allowing employees paid time off work to attend vaccination appointments, even though there is no specific legal right for them to do so;

 - paying employees their full usual pay if they are off sick with vaccine side effects; and

 - not counting vaccine-related absences towards trigger points under any absence management policy.

-11. Can employers require their existing employees to be vaccinated?
-(Last updated 27/07/2021)
+9. Can employers require employees to be vaccinated?
+(Last updated 04/04/2022)

-- There are no statutory provisions that could force individuals to be vaccinated.
+The Government has now revoked the legislation that required people working in CQC-registered care homes, or as frontline NHS staff, to be fully vaccinated, on the basis that the measure was no longer necessary.
+It will therefore be even more difficult for employers at other workplaces, to which the legislation did not apply, to justify requiring their existing employees to be vaccinated.
+Indeed, there are no statutory provisions that could force individuals to be vaccinated.
 The Public Health (Control of Disease) Act 1984 specifically states that members of the public should not be compelled to undergo any mandatory medical treatment, including vaccinations.

 - disability discrimination in relation to individuals with certain medical conditions who may not be able to have the vaccine, if they are considered disabled under the Equality Act;

 - religion/belief discrimination, if for example an employee refuses to be vaccinated on the basis of their religious beliefs, or say an employee who is an ethical vegan refuses the vaccine because it was tested on animals.
 (It is less likely that someone with anti-vaxxer beliefs would be protected, but there isn’t yet any case law on this point.
 Of course, the question of religion/belief discrimination would not arise for individuals who do not subscribe to anti-vaxxer beliefs, but who simply choose not to take the vaccine.); or

 - pregnancy discrimination because, for example, some pregnant employees will currently remain unvaccinated on account of their pregnancy.